qmlbook/qmlbook/docs/javascript/javascript.rst

 Browser/HTML vs QtQuick/QML
 ===========================

 The browser is the runtime to render HTML and execute the Javascript associated with the HTML.
-Nowadays modern web applications contain much more JavaScript then HTML.
+Nowadays modern web applications contain much more JavaScript than HTML.
 The Javascript inside the browser is a standard ECMAScript environment with some browser additions.
 A typical JS environment inside the browser knows the ``window`` object to access the browser window.
 There are also the basic DOM selectors which are used by jQuery to provide the CSS selectors.
 Additional there is a ``setTimeout`` function to call a function after a certain time.
-Besides these the environment is a standard JavaScript environment similar to QML/JS.
+Besides these, the environment is a standard JavaScript environment similar to QML/JS.

 What is also different is where JS can appear inside HTML and QML.
 In HTML you can only add JS on event handlers (e.g. page loaded, mouse pressed).
-For example your JS initializes normally on page load, which is comparable to ``Component.onCompleted`` in QML.
-For example you can not use JS for property bindings (at least not directly, AngularJS enhances the DOM tree to allow these, but this is far away from standard HTML).
+For example, your JS initializes normally on page load, which is comparable to ``Component.onCompleted`` in QML.
+For example, you cannot use JS for property bindings (at least not directly, AngularJS enhances the DOM tree to allow these, but this is far away from standard HTML).

 So in QML JS is much more a first-class citizen and much deeper integrated into the QML render tree.
 Which makes the syntax much more readable.
 Besides this people which have developed HTML/JS applications will feel at home inside QML/JS.

 The Language
 ============

-This chapter will not give you a general introducton to JavaScript.
-There are other books out there for for a general introduction to JavaScript, please visit this great side on `Mozilla Developer Network <https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript>`_.
+This chapter will not give you a general introduction to JavaScript.
+There are other books out there for a general introduction to JavaScript, please visit this great side on `Mozilla Developer Network <https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript>`_.

 On the surface JavaScript is a very common language and does not differ a lot from other languages::